varianter/variant.no/README.md

 ## Key Features

 - **CMS-Driven Content Management:** Pages are dynamically constructed using content blocks defined in Sanity.
 This CMS-like approach enables content creators to manage all aspects of the site, from page content to menus and SEO, without touching the codebase.
-- **Storybook Integration:** Storybook enables isolated component development and testing.
-This allows for the visual verification of UI components, ensuring design consistency and usability across the application.
 - **Scoped Styling with CSS Modules:** CSS Modules are used for local scoping of styles, preventing naming conflicts and making it easier to maintain and scale the styling of components.
 - **Universal Content Control:** Manage everything from a single location in Sanity—menus, SEO settings, logos and pages—offering a unified content management experience.
 - **Custom Theming and Typography:** Global styles such as colors are managed in global.css, while typography is primarily controlled within Text.tsx, ensuring a consistent design language throughout the application.